Graham Norton is one of the UK's most popular television personalities. Originally Graham Walker, he was born and raised in Cork, Ireland.

 In America, he had a short-lived talk show "The Graham Norton Effect," hosted the GLAAD Media Awards and appeared on "Kathy Griffin: My Life on the D-List."
 He's also had cameos in "Another Gay Movie" (2006) and "I Could Never Be Your Woman" (2007), featuring Michelle Pfeiffer and Paul Rudd.

-In addition to his growing body of television work, Graham translated his talents to the London stage when he starred in the West End revival of “La Cage Aux Folles” in 2009.
-He issued “Ask Graham,” a collection of his Daily Telegraph columns, last year.
+In addition to a growing body of television work, Graham made a mark on the London stage when he starred in the West End revival of "La Cage Aux Folles" in 2009.
+He issued "Ask Graham," a collection of his Daily Telegraph columns, last year.